emoose/OutRun2006Tweaks/README.md

 ### Features
 - Game can now run in borderless windowed mode; mouse cursor will now be hidden while game is active
-- Adds a built-in framelimiter to prevent game from speeding up (along with an optional fix to allow higher FPS without speedup)
+- Adds a built-in framelimiter to prevent game from speeding up (along with an optional fix that can allow higher FPS without speedup)
 - Fixes objects being culled out before reaching edge of screen
 - Allows disabling vehicle LODs to reduce the ugly pop-in of them
 - Disables culling of certain stage objects
+- Fixes Z-buffer precision issues, greatly reducing z-fighting & distant object pop-in
-- Can force anisotropic filtering level & enable transparency supersampling, greatly reducing aliasing around the edges of track. (set `DX/ANTIALIASING = 2` in outrun2006.ini for best results)
+- Can force anisotropic filtering level & enable transparency supersampling, greatly reducing aliasing around the edges of the track. (set `DX/ANTIALIASING = 2` in outrun2006.ini for best results)
 - Automatically disables DPI scaling on the game window, fixing scaling issues with certain setups
-- Allows game to load in lens flare data from correct path when needed, fixing lens flare issues.
+- Fixes broken lens flare effect by making game load it from correct path
+- Heavily reduced load times by disabling framelimiter/vsync during load screens

 All the above can be toggled/customized via the Outrun2006Tweaks.ini file.